 Housing assistance is available only to individuals who are U.S. citizens, U.S. nationals (herein referred to as citizens and nationals), or non-citizens that have eligible immigration status.
 At least one family member must be a citizen, national, or non-citizen with eligible immigration status in order for the family to qualify for any level of assistance.
-See VERIFICATION OF U.S. CITIZENSHIP AND OF ELIGIBLE IMMIGRATION STATUS policies in the Verification chapter.
+See Verification of U.S. Citizenship or Eligible Immigration Status policies in the Verification chapter.

-5.4.1 Declaration of Citizenship
+5.5.1 Declaration of Citizenship